 For example, we’ve worked with plenty of individuals who seemed to have executive function concerns in 6th grade, but by the time they were in high school, a lot of those concerns faded away.
 To further complicate matters, those with learning differences can develop executive functions at a slower rate than their neurotypical peers.
 This is why I tell people, think: Would you place the same executive function demands on someone 4 years younger?

 The flip end of this coin is the actual learning of the strategies and skills that utilize these executive function brain foundations.
 It is one thing to have the capacity to plan and prioritize, it is a totally different thing to develop the strategies that work best for you in using these parts of the brain.
 For example, it is one thing to have the ability to plan ahead, but it is a totally different thing to know: how to use a calendar, develop the behavior to check your calendar daily, and adapt that calendar when there are conflicts.
 So learning the skills and strategies is another factor to consider.
 With individuals who learn differently, it is very important to understand that there can both be a delay in the formation of the cognitive foundations, but also the learning process may take longer.

 So what is the takeaway: everyone is an individual with unique brain development and circumstances.
 Looking at developmental milestones is important, but we need to make sure that we focus on the individual in developing expectations and supports.
+Adulting is such a broad concept, that it is important to break this down further.
 Our next blog will focus on how to bridge the gap between where our executive function development is, and where societies expectations need them to be.